Charging & Remissions Policy

 10. The school may also charge registered students for:

 a.
-Musical Instrument Tuition – The School may charge for practical instrumental lessons held during the school day which are provided individually unless they are required under the syllabus.
+Musical Instrument Tuition – A School may charge for practical instrumental lessons held during the school day which are provided individually unless they are required under the syllabus.

 d.
 Incidental Charges – No charges shall be made in respect of the supply of any materials, books, instruments, or other equipment (not including clothing) provided for the provision of education, or examination.

 12. Optional extra visits out of school time or as part of extra-curricular activity – These are visits where a large part of the trip is outside of the normal school day.
-Here parents can be asked to meet the full cost of the trip.
+Here, parents can be asked to meet the full cost of the trip.
 Participation in any optional extra activity will be on the basis of parental choice and a willingness to meet the charges.
 Parental agreement is therefore a necessary pre-requisite for the provision of an optional extra where charges will be made.
 This compulsory payment cannot include subsidising students unable to pay.
+Please also read 29.5.7 regarding students in receipt of Free School Meals.

 13. Residential visits including study visits abroad – Where the work undertaken is not an integral part of the examination course, the trip can be classified as optional.
 As an optional trip, the cost of board and lodging for the student can be passed on to parents.
 The cost of staff accommodation, insurance and transport must be obtained by voluntary payments (normally from parents) if the trip is to go ahead.